ArtexJay/Obsidian-CyberGlow/README.md

 - [l] l for location
 - [*] * for star
 ```
-- Upright Stacked tabs titles for easier reading (no need to crane your neck)
+- first theme with upright Stacked tabs titles for easier reading (no need to crane your neck)
 - Smooth tab switching animation
 - Custom file explorer icons plus unique icon depicting which file you are viewing/editing
 - Custom highlighting